yoprst/backup/v4/storage-cloudfiles/index.md

 is larger than this, Backup will automatically adjust your `segment_size` to fit the object within the 1,000 segment limit _and log a warning_.

-To control the `segment_size` while allowing for larger backups, you should use the [Splitter][splitter] to split your final backup package into files based on your `segment_size`.
+To control the `segment_size` while allowing for larger backups, you should use the Splitter to split your final backup package into files based on your `segment_size`.
 If your `segment_size` is 5 MiB, then you would configure the Splitter with `split_into_chunks_of 5000` (segment_size x 1,000).